kedarmahale/kedarmahale.github.io/_posts/2021-05-19-trip-that-happened-part3.md

 Fortunately, we all got good grades. _Ab trip me aur maja ayega na bidu?_.
 The next day at 06:30 a.m. we were supposed to catch a train for Jaipur.
 We asked the hotel people to arrange some transport for us to the railway station.

 Let us continue our journey in the next post.
 Stay tuned!

+<a href="https://kedarmahale.github.io/blog/2021/05/27/trip-that-happened-part4">Link to next post </a>

+<a href="https://kedarmahale.github.io/blog/2021/05/15/trip-that-happened-part2">Link to previous post </a>